mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

 * **Integration Opportunities:** A chance to integrate existing solutions far better than currently possible.
 * **Price Disruption:** An AI-driven development and operational model makes massive price undercutting feasible.
 * **One-Stop-Shop Demand:** Addressing SaaS fragmentation and cost through a unified platform.
-* **Zoho/Freshworks Model Validation:** These companies have proven the viability of offering a broad suite of business tools at a competitive price point, primarily targeting SMBs.
-CompanyOS aims to emulate this breadth but with a superior technological foundation based on AI, which is potentially cheaper and better than the cheap labor advantage Zoho/Freshworks leveraged.
+* **Zoho/Freshworks Model Validation:** These companies have proven the viability of offering a broad suite of business tools at a competitive price point, primarily targeting SMBs. <SaaS-OS> aims to emulate this breadth but with a superior technological foundation based on AI, which is potentially cheaper and better than the cheap labor advantage Zoho/Freshworks leveraged.

 ### 1.4.
 Initial Strategic Thoughts & Illustrative Branding